 Longer lifespan and higher reliability in harsh conditions.

 Both conservator-type and hermetically sealed transformers have their unique advantages and applications.
 Conservator-type transformers are a cost-effective choice for larger, outdoor installations where maintenance is manageable.
-On the other hand, hermetically sealed transformers offer a maintenance-free, reliable solution for indoor or harsh environments.
+On the other hand, three phase hermetically sealed distirbution transformers offer a maintenance-free, reliable solution for indoor or harsh environments.